enriqueshr/APPLE/README.md

 # APPLE
-We have added an apple
+We have added an apple and seeds